Food On The Trail

 It is rare that you will find yourself on a trail with the facilities to refrigerate food and keep it fresh; but this doesn’t stop you from taking a variety of tasty provisions with you to cook and enjoy.

-Dehydrated foodstuffs are possibly the easiest to carry as they will keep for a very long time in any condition as long as they are kept dry.
-Being dehydrated also means that they are usually lighter to carry.
-There are numerous companies that make entire meals in a packet or pot, and only require the addition of boiling water to re-hydrate them.
-Pasta, rice, noodles and mash potatoes are normally the staple in these meals with the addition of dried textured vegetable proteins to form the ‘meat’ part, and a few dehydrated vegetables for good measure.
-The quantity, quality and flavour of these meals vary enormously from manufacturer to manufacturer so it is probably best to try a number of different ones before you head out onto the trail.
-You don’t want to be stuck somewhere in the wilderness and find you don’t like the taste of the food you have brought with you, or the portion sizes are not enough to fill you up.
+The quantity, quality and flavour of these meals vary enormously between manufacturers so it is probably best to try a number of different ones before you head out onto the trail.
+You don’t want to be stuck somewhere in the wilderness and find you don’t like the taste of your food, or the portion sizes are not enough to fill you up.

-Another innovation from outdoor food specialists is ‘Boil in the Bag’.
+"Boil-in-the-bag" is another innovation from outdoor food specialists.
 These are entire, non-dehydrated, meals sealed into plastic bags.
 They normally don’t need refrigerating and the entire bag is placed in boiling water to reheat it.
-Cooking instructions, storage advice and ingredients are normally printed on the side of the bag.
 An added benefit of these meals is that they can be eaten straight from the bag and save on washing up!

 Curries, stews, hotpots, sausages and mash, and chilli con carne are just a few of the wide choice of dinners that are available but desserts such as chocolate sponge and custard, and cooked breakfasts with sausages and beans are also available allowing you to create an entire expedition menu with easy to prepare boil in the bag meals.